jhesjedal/MAS513-Autonomous-warehouse/README.md

 For Omron repository and use of MoveIt see ROS-driver-techman-robot Repository: https://github.com/viirya/ros-driver-techman-robot

-# Launching Rviz Demo with the tm1100 config
+### Launching Rviz Demo with the tm1100 config
 	roslaunch tm1100_moveit_config demo.launch

-# Launching Gazebo
+### Launching Gazebo
 	roslaunch tm1100_moveit_config gazebo.launch
+However this leads to some errors from the moveit configuration files.